jacopotagliabue/jacopotagliabue.github.io/index.md

 Educated in several acronyms across the globe (UNISR, SFI, MIT), I was co-founder and CTO of Tooso, a [NLP / IR startup](https://www.gartner.com/en/documents/3913700/cool-vendors-in-digital-commerce) in San Francisco acquired by [TSX:CVO](https://www.coveo.com/en/company/news-releases/2019/coveo-acquires-tooso).

-I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in collaboration (e.g. [Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Bocconi](https://dl.acm.org/doi/10.1145/3383313.3411477), [Outerbounds](https://arxiv.org/pdf/2110.13601.pdf), [Farfetch](https://aclanthology.org/2022.ecnlp-1.22/), [Microsoft](https://academic.oup.com/logcom/article-abstract/32/6/1129/6548838?redirectedFrom=fulltext), [NVIDIA](https://arxiv.org/abs/2207.05772)), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).
+I led Coveo's A.I. and MLOps roadmap from scale-up to IPO, and built out _Coveo Labs_, an [applied R&D practice](https://medium.com/the-techlife/applied-research-at-reasonable-scale-8a74d2beed89) rooted in collaboration (e.g. [Stanford](https://www.nature.com/articles/s41598-022-23052-9), [Bocconi](https://dl.acm.org/doi/10.1145/3383313.3411477), [Outerbounds](https://arxiv.org/pdf/2110.13601.pdf), [Farfetch](https://aclanthology.org/2022.ecnlp-1.22/), [Microsoft](https://academic.oup.com/logcom/article-abstract/32/6/1129/6548838?redirectedFrom=fulltext), [NVIDIA](https://www.nature.com/articles/s42256-022-00606-0)), [open source](https://github.com/jacopotagliabue) and [open science](https://github.com/coveooss/SIGIR-ecom-data-challenge).

 I'm currently a proud NLP advisor for [Civic Eagle](https://www.civiceagle.com/), and also Adj.
 Professor of ML at NYU, which is mostly notable because it is the only job I ever had that my parents (sort of) understand.
+I'm building a new company now and I'm always happy to chat about DataOps, MLOps and NLP.

 ### Where is my mind?